quicwg/base-drafts/draft-ietf-quic-transport.md

 off-path injection as specified in {{!RFC8201}} and Section 5.2 of {{!RFC8085}}.
 This validation SHOULD use the quoted packet supplied in the payload of an ICMP message to associate the message with a corresponding transport connection (see Section 4.6.1 of {{!DPLPMTUD}}).
-ICMP message validation MUST include matching IP addresses and UDP ports ({{!RFC8085}}) and, when possible, connection IDs to an active QUIC session.
+Valid ICMP messages MUST be associated with an active QUIC session.
+In particular, the addresses associated with the ICMP message MUST match that of the active QUIC connection.
+(In the conventional case, the address for QUIC is the IP address + UDP port, in which case the ICMP validation is as described in {{!RFC8085}}.)
+Additionally, when it is possible to recover the QUIC connection ID from the ICMP packet, it must also match the active QUIC connection.
 The endpoint SHOULD ignore all ICMP messages that fail validation.

 An endpoint MUST NOT increase PMTU based on ICMP messages; see Section 3, clause